-April 3, 2018
+April 3, 2018 Revised October 25, 2018

-TO:

-Eric Graye, AICP, PTP, Planning Supervisor

-Functional Planning and Policy Division

-Maryland National Capital Park and Planning Commission

-FROM:

-Rebecca Torma, Acting Manager

-Development Review Section Office of Transportation Policy

-SUBJECT:

-Technical Guidance: 2016 Subdivision Staging Policy (SSP)

-ADA Noncompliance Test Procedures for urbanized areas
+- TO: Eric Graye, AICP, PTP, Planning Supervisor Functional Planning and Policy Division Maryland National Capital Park and Planning Commission - FROM: Rebecca Torma, Acting Manager Development Review Section Office of Transportation Policy - SUBJECT: Technical Guidance: 2016 Subdivision Staging Policy (SSP) ADA Noncompliance Test Procedures for urbanized areas

 This memorandum provides guidance to the development community on how to perform the pedestrian system adequacy test as required in the 2016 Subdivision Staging Policy (SSP) and the Local Area Transportation Review (LATR) guidelines, Fall 2017.
 The SSP has a goal to achieve an approximately equivalent transportation level of service in all areas of the County and provides for multi-modal transportation adequacy tests, including a test for pedestrian system adequacy.
 The SSP requires that any site that generates more than 50 pedestrian peak hour trips (including trips to transit) must "fix (or fund) Americans with Disabilities Act (ADA) non-compliance issues within a 500' radius of the site boundaries..."
+Given the 50-trip pedestrian peak hour threshold associated with this adequacy test, it should be noted that this requirement would typically be triggered by Jarge proposed development projects.
 However, there is little additional guidance in the SSP or LATR guidelines for completing this assessment.
 Based on early experience with this new requirement, MCDOT recommends the procedure outlined below to the Planning Department for determination of project compliance within urbanized areas (Red/Orange Policy Areas).